Poker Online

 The Play

-After the first tile, players have to add tiles to only one end of the train that starts from the lead.
+After the first tile, all subsequent plays must be on the same end of the line.
 If a player cannot play, he passes.
 The hand stops when one player dominoes or when nobody can play.

 Scoring